This documentation covers a development version of IPython. The development version may differ significantly from the latest stable release.

 - IPython.utils.dir2.get_real_method(obj, name)¶

 Like getattr, but with a few extra sanity checks:

-- If obj is a class, ignore its methods
+If obj is a class, ignore everything except class methods

 Returns the method or None.